Top stories of 2019 — No. 1: The death of RPD Officer John Hetland

-Hetland's tragic death, and the outpouring of grief from the community, led Journal Times' staff to rank Hetland's death, as well as the fatal shooting of Ty' Rese West, as the top stories of 2019.
+Hetland’s tragic death, and the outpouring of grief from the community, led Journal Times newsroom staff to rank Hetland’s death, as well as the fatal shooting of Ty’ Rese West, as the joint No. 1 stories of 2019.
+They were chosen based on news value and impact on the community.

-Hetland, 49, a 24-year-veteran of the Racine Police Department who was nearing retirement, when he was shot and killed attempting to intervene in an armed robbery at Teezers Bar & Grill, 1936 Lathrop Ave.
+Hetland, 49, a 24-year-veteran of the Racine Police Department, was nearing retirement, when he was shot and killed attempting to intervene in an armed robbery at Teezers Bar & Grill, 1936 Lathrop Ave.
+A suspect has been charged and a trial is set for next month.

 Although Hetland was off duty at the time, his death was regarded a line-of-duty death because he was taking action consistent with his law enforcement duties.